Ontario doctors need to choose their accounting firm with care.

 3. Personal attention

-The relationship and attention you feel like you’re getting from your on-point accountant is essential in staying a happy client.
+The relationship and attention you feel like you’re getting from your on-point accountant are essential in staying a happy client.
 Interview accountants until you find someone you connect with because you always want to feel comfortable enough to ask detailed questions and to share your financial goals.

 4. Full-service firm